8 Must-Know Ways To Bootstrap Market Your App

 By order of priority, (if time and resources are truly stretched thin – though I would argue that social media content management tools exist for this exact scenario), if you have to choose which social media platforms to invest in early on, I’d pick LinkedIn and Twitter.

-Instagram follows closely behind LinkedIn in organic reach thanks to hashtags, but loses a few point just because apps in certain industries may find difficulty establishing an audience early on, and requires more significant investment in visual content creation.
+Instagram follows closely behind LinkedIn in organic reach thanks to hashtags, but loses a few point just because apps in certain industries may find difficulty establishing an audience early on, and it requires more significant investment in visual content creation.

 Unlike with the other social media platforms listed, Instagram does not inherently support sharing content curated from third-party sources (besides using a repost app), such as links to relevant articles and current events.